 And the third Proof 1930 Penny privately held?

-The final piece in the 'Proof 1930 Penny' jigsaw puzzle occurred in 1997 when the third privately held coin surfaced and was offered at a Melbourne public auction.
+The final piece in the 'Proof 1930 Penny' jigsaw puzzle occurred in 1997 when the third privately held example surfaced.

 From an 'Old Melbourne Collection,' it was offered at a Melbourne public auction.